mag-wolf/BUSCO-to-Phylogeny/README.md

 Usage:
 -------------------------------
 1.)
 Gather whole genome assemblies in fasta format for all species you want to have in your tree.
 Make sure to include an outgroup!
 Copy them in the renamed folder that you extracted previously.
+For convenience, I would recommend naming the fasta files after the scientific species name.
+E.g.: Balaenoptera_physalus.fasta, Balaenoptera_musculus.fasta etc....

 2.)
 Open the script BUSCO-to-Phylogeny.sh with a text editor of your choice (e.g. nano).